gabcamilo/100-days-of-code/log.md

 ## Day 14: May 02, 2020

 **Today's Progress**: Worked on the [e-commerce project](https://github.com/gabcamilo/crwn-clothing).
-Crated the CartDropdown component and added 'hide CartDropdown' functionality.
+Created the CartDropdown component and added 'hide CartDropdown' functionality.

 **Thoughts:**: Worked a bit more with Redux.
 I guess it stuck better to my head today.

+## Day 15: May 03, 2020

+**Today's Progress**: Worked on the [e-commerce project](https://github.com/gabcamilo/crwn-clothing).
+Created the "Add to cart" functionality and the CartItem component then added it to the CartDropdown.

+**Thoughts:**: Again, I worked more with Redux, getting a little more comfortable with it.
+I also learned how to make a "utils" file to implement functions with Redux in a more flexible and detached way.